Trauma Bonding: Why We Stay and How to Begin Leaving

 So, How Do We Untangle Ourselves?

 Leaving a trauma bond isn’t just a matter of packing a bag and walking out the door.
 If only.
-It takes time, gentleness, and often a good dollop of support.
+Leaving a trauma bond takes time, and usually some form of support alongside the decision itself.
 Here’s what can help:

 • Learning What’s Really Going On